shirakaba/react-nativescript-site/docs/getting-started/quick-start.md

 ## Developing online (in the Playground)

-If you don't want the hassle of installing and configuring your system before you can have a taste of React NativeScript, the [NativeScript Playground](https://play.nativescript.org) has you covered.
+~~If you don't want the hassle of installing and configuring your system before you can have a taste of React NativeScript, the [NativeScript Playground](https://play.nativescript.org) has you covered.~~

+*Although the online Playground is ready, the accompanying Preview and Playground apps are awaiting an update from RNS v0 to v1, so this workflow isn't supported yet.
+We're working on it. – 18th July 2020.*

 But if you [already have your system ready for native development](/docs/installation), you can start by using the `tns-template-blank-react` detailed in the next section.